 Skip to Content

-Need some fun listening activities for kids, to use at home or in class?
+Looking for fun listening activities for kids at home or in class?

-Listening is one of the most important skills you can teach your child.
+Listening is one of the most important skills you can teach your children.
 Although it is often overlooked, it is actually easy to develop with simple games and activities.

 • ability to develop speech and language skills